min2ha/ukwa-site/content/target/53387/index.en.md

   "subject": "UK General Election 2017"
 }

-# Engineering Employers' Federation (EEF): Making the Future, Making Britain Great – a manifesto for manufacturing

 EEF's manifesto urges a new Government to use the opportunity to fully commit to a comprehensive industrial strategy, building on the momentum created by the surge in recent manufacturing performance in recent data including GDP and PMI figures.